JuliaRandom/RandomNumbers.jl/README.md

     A family of good-performance *counter-based* RNG.
 - [Xorshift](http://sunoru.github.io/RandomNumbers.jl/stable/man/xorshifts/):
     A class of RNG based on *exclusive or* and *bit shift*.

+Note that `Random123` is now made a separate package as [Random123.jl](https://github.com/sunoru/Random123.jl).
+You can still use your old code with `RandomNumbers.Random123` as long as you import `Random123` manually.

 ## Usage